20035957/Joshua-Hardy-Pygame/README.md

 # Shooter By Joshua Hardy

-A small script made too show of Python and Pygame for my Application Scripting Class.
+A small script made to show of Python and Pygame for my Application Scripting Class.

 ## Table of Contents